tykeal/homeassistant-rental-control/README.md

     entities if more than one calendar is being tracked in an instance
 -   Forcing a calendar refresh is currently possible by submitting a configuration change
+-   Optional code length starting at 4 digits (requires even number of digits)
 -   3 door code generators are available:
-    -   A check-in/out date based 4 digit code using the check-in day combined with the check-out day (default and fallback in the case another generator fails to produce a code)
+    -   A check-in/out date based 4 digit (or greater) code using the check-in day combined with the check-out day (default and fallback in the case another generator fails to produce a code)
-    -   A random 4 digit code based on the event description
+    -   A random 4 digit (or greater) code based on the event description
     -   The last 4 digits of the phone number.
 This only works properly if the event description contains 'Last 4 Digits' followed quickly by a 4 digit number.
 This is the most stable, but only works if the event